lekha96sree/gkunapuli.github.io/_publications/10adviceptronANNIE.md

 ---
-title: "he Adviceptron: Giving Advice To The Perceptron"
+title: "The Adviceptron: Giving Advice To The Perceptron"
 collection: publications
 permalink: /publication/10adviceptronANNIE
 excerpt: ''